Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

 ## 5. Calculating biomass estimates under scenario `SSP2-4.5`

-No FishMIP models estimated biomass under scenario `SSP2-4.5`, but we will attempt to estimate fish biomass under this scenario using coral cover estimates (used to derived fish biomass at the beginning of this notebook) scenarios `SSP1-2.6` and `SSP5-8.5`.
-Below we described the steps we took to achieve this:
+FishMIP models provide biomass estimates under a low emissions (`SSP1-2.6`) and a high emissions (`SSP5-8.5`) scenarios.
+None of them provide biomass estimates under a moderate emissions scenario (`SSP2-4.5`).
+We will provide a rough estimate of biomass under `SSP2-4.5` by calculating the mean between the low (`SSP1-2.6`) and high (`SSP5-8.5`) emissions scenarios.

+We justify the use of this approach based on the REEFMOD data, which includes estimates of coral cover under the three scenarios of interest:
-1. Plot coral cover under the three scenarios: `SSP1-2.6`, `SSP2-4.5`, and `SSP5-8.5`.
+`SSP1-2.6`, `SSP2-4.5`, and `SSP5-8.5`.
+Below, we plot coral cover under the three scenarios.

 ``` r
 #Visualising data